Keynote Speakers

 Professor Chang's specialties include, but not limited to, data engineering, database systems, computer cryptography and information security.
 A researcher of acclaimed and distinguished services and contributions to his country and advancing human knowledge in the field of information science, Professor Chang has won many research awards and honorary positions by and in prestigious organizations both nationally and internationally.
 He is currently a Fellow of IEEE and a Fellow of IEE, UK.
 On numerous occasions, he was invited to serve as Visiting Professor, Chair Professor, Honorary Professor, Honorary Director, Honorary Chairman, Distinguished Alumnus, Distinguished Researcher, Research Fellow by universities and research institutes.
 He also published over 1,100 papers in Information Sciences.
 In the meantime, he participates actively in international academic organizations and performs advisory work to government agencies and academic organizations.

-Invited Speakers
+Invited Speaker

 Dr. Ching-Chun Chang